SARL-PLUS/RL_bootcamp_tutorial/README.md

      If any state component exceeds the beam pipe boundaries, leading to an unsafe or failed steering attempt.

 - **Discount Factor ($\gamma$):**
-  The discount factor is set to $ \gamma = 1 $, indicating that future rewards are valued equally to immediate rewards.
+  The discount factor is set to $ \gamma = 1 $, indicating that future rewards are valued equally to immediate rewards, which can allways be done in episodic scenarios (reducing the hyperparameters by one ;).

+<span style="color:pink">Why is the reward negative?</span>

 ### Why This Environment?